 If early help is appropriate, the designated safeguarding lead (or deputy) will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
-Any such cases should be kept under constant review and consideration given to a referral to children's social care for assessment for services, if the child's situation does not appear to be improving or is getting.
+Any such cases should be kept under constant review and consideration given to a referral to children's social care for assessment for statutory services, if the child's situation does not appear to be improving or is getting worse.

-Originally drafted: 16th December 2019 Last reviewed: 19th of January 2023 Next review date: 20th of January 2024
+Originally drafted: 16th December 2019 Last reviewed: 24th of January 2024 Next review date: 23rd of January 2025